Head Out of Downtown To Explore Vancouver’s North Shore

 Most people hear “Whistler” and think winter Olympics and skiing.
-While visiting Whistler in the winter is a magical experience, don’t think that Whistler closes down in “off season”.
+Visiting Whistler in the winter was a magical experience.
+But don’t think that Whistler closes down in “off season”.

 Where else should you visit when you head north of Vancouver?
 Did we miss anything in the places we did visit?
 Did you love Vancouver?